 Also, there are differences in the accounting methods used.
 For example, with regard to long-term care insurance, only the contributions made by the primary insured persons (aged 65 and over) are included in the contributions by the insured in the Financial Statistics of Social Security; contributions made by the secondary insured persons (aged 64 to 70) are treated as contributions to each individual's applicable health insurance system.
-In contrast, the SNA includes all of the contributions made by the insured persons under long-term care insurance.
+In contrast, the SNA includes all of the contributions made by individuals in each system applicable to long-term care insurance as contributions made by the insured persons under long-term care insurance.
 Therefore, the amount listed would differ even for "contributions by the insured under long-term care insurance," which seems at a glance to be the same for both.
 Needless to say, the SNA excludes the long-term care portion of the social contribution to each health insurance system because it aggregates the data so as to avoid duplications.
-As for the results of the re-tabulation of contributions by secondary insured persons by the insured and contributions by the employers in the Financial Statistics of Social Security, please refer to Table 16 on the website.
+As for the results of the re-tabulation of contributions by secondary insured persons into contributions by the insured and contributions by the employers in the Financial Statistics of Social Security, please refer to Table 16 on the website.